Love Letters from Cuba Audiolibro Por Betty Viamontes arte de portada

 About the Author

 Betty Viamontes was born in Havana, Cuba.
 When Betty was fifteen, she and her family crossed the Florida Straits in an overcrowded shrimp boat on a stormy night when many families perished.
-This trip would reunite the family with Betty’s father in the United States after twelve years of separation.
+This trip would reunite the family with Betty’s father in the United States after a twelve-year separation.
 Betty completed graduate studies at the University of South Florida.
-Upon her mother’s death, Betty began to dedicate her life to capturing stories of people without a voice.
+Upon her mother’s death, Betty dedicated her life to capturing the stories of people without a voice.

 Her stories have traveled the world from the award-winning Waiting on Zapote Street to the No. 1 newest releases, The Pedro Pan Girls, Brotherhood: The Pedro Pan Boys, and The Girl from White Creek.

-In 2018, actor Edward James Olmos announced that Waiting on Zapote Street had been a winner of the Latino Books Into Movies Award.
-The Latino Author website also lists this autobiographical novel as one of the best ten books of 2016, and in 2017 and again in 2020, it became an Amazon bestseller in its category, after being selected by a United Nations women’s book club and multiple others.
+In 2018, actor Edward James Olmos announced that Waiting on Zapote Street had won the Latino Books Into Movies Award.
+The Latino Author website also lists this autobiographical novel as one of the best ten books of 2016.
+In 2017 and again in 2020, it became an Amazon bestseller in its category, following its selection by a United Nations women’s book club and multiple others.

-Betty’s life has been filled with many challenges, but she managed to survive those challenges and help others along the way.
+Betty’s life has been filled with many challenges, but she has managed to overcome them and help others along the way.